feluxe/urm/README.md

 ## Description

-*Universal Regex Search Results* (URSR) is a format to store search results.
+*Universal Regex Search Results* (URSR) is a format to store regex search results.

 ## What is this good for?